stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-There is-- Okay, we've one from Bittercape for Tim:
+There is-- Okay, so we got one from Bittercape for Tim:

-> "Do you regret Trexel's voice?
+>"Do you regret Trexel's voice?
 Is it difficult to maintain?"

 #### TIM